kunalspathak/kunalspathak.github.io/_drafts/2021-03-14-Loop-Alignment.md

 00007ff9a59ed011        jg       SHORT G_M22313_IG04
 ```

+While it sounds simple to add padding to the appropriate loops, there are lot of considerations that we have to take into account to make sure that the hot loops execution gets performance boost, but at the same time we see that unrelated changes doesn't affect its stability, as we will see below.

 #### Alignment boundary

 Different processors are designed such that the software running on them will benefit more if loop is aligned at `16B` boundary while other processors will show benefits by having `32B` alignment boundary.
 While the alignment should be in multiples of `16` and most recommended boundary for major hardware manufacturers like Intel, AMD and Arm is `32 byte`, we went ahead and had that as our default.
 With adaptive alignment (controlled using `COMPlus_JitAlignLoopAdaptive` environment variable and is set to be `1` by default), we will try to align a loop at `32 byte` boundary.
 But if we do not see that it is profitable to align a loop on `32 byte` boundary (for reasons listed below), we will try to align a loop at `16 byte` boundary.
 With non-adaptive alignment (`COMPlus_JitAlignLoopAdaptive=0`), we will try to align a loop to `32 byte` alignment by default.
 The alignment boundary can be changed using `COMPlus_JitAlignLoopBoundary` environment variable.
+Adaptive and non-adaptive alignment differs by the amount of padding bytes added, which I will discuss in `Padding amount` section below.

 #### Loop selection